Facilitate easy enrollment

 Patients report not enrolling because they:

-- Don’t remember discussing it with their providers
+- Don’t remember discussing it with their clinicians

 - Lack information or motivation — for example, they don’t have signup instructions or they feel too busy